bchaugt/contrast-hde/README.md

 The following PowerShell scripts are designed to only be run from within a Contrast demo "virtual developer workstation".
 There are located in `C:\Contrast` within the demo workstation.

 ### CreateRailsGoatInstance.ps1
 This script will launch a Linux EC2 instance from within a Windows "virtual developer workstation" to support a Ruby RailsSGoat demonstration.
 The result is a Linux server in the same AWS VPC that is pre-configured to serve RailsGoat and connect to the Contrast TeamServer running on the Wndows workstation.
-This script will only allow for one running child Linux instance with RailsGoat.<br/>
+This script will only allow for one running child Linux instance with RailsGoat that will automatically be terminated after 24 hours.<br/>
 **Usage:** `.\CreateRailsGoatInstance.ps1`
 <br/>